While they have been around for a long time, reverse image searches are still somewhat foreign to a lot of people.

 You can then touch the View results button, at which point the reverse image search will begin in the Google app.

-You can either let it continue with the entire image, or you can crop it and try to find similar images based off of just part of the original source image on your camera roll.
+You can either let it continue with the entire image, or you can crop it and try to find similar images based on just part of the original source image on your camera roll.

 Can I start the reverse image search without opening the Google app?